brootaylor/brootaylor-v3/src/_content/landings/projects.md

 summary: "I specialise in helping individuals, businesses, and non-profit organisations craft performant, user-friendly, responsive, accessible, and resilient websites.
 Whether you're starting fresh or improving an existing one, I'm here to assist you in establishing a lasting and meaningful online presence."
 # Populates the opening / `lead` text on a page
 lead:
-  - Over the past two decades, I've had the privilege of contributing to projects across various industries.
+  - Over the past two decades, I've had the privilege of working with some fantastic people and organisations.
+Here are a few of the projects I've been involved with.
-  - Think I could help with your next project? <a href="/contact">Get in touch</a>.
+  - Think I could help with your next project?
+Please <a href="/contact">get in touch</a>.

 # Social image details - (Is used by channels like Facebook, Twitter, WhatsApp, LinkedIn etc.)
 # ############################################################################################